luislhl/node-toobusy/README.md

 The library exposes a few knobs:

-`maxLag` - This number represents the maximum amount of time in milliseconds that the event queue is behind, before we consider the process *too busy*.
+**maxLag** - This number represents the maximum amount of time in milliseconds that the event queue is behind, before we consider the process *too busy*.
-`interval` - The check interval for measuring event loop lag, in ms.
+**interval** - The check interval for measuring event loop lag, in ms.
+**smoothingFactor** - The smoothing factor used to calculate currentLag, with the standard [exponential smoothing formula](https://en.wikipedia.org/wiki/Exponential_smoothing): `currentLag = smoothingFactor * lag + (1 - smoothingFactor) * currentLag;`

 ```javascript
 var toobusy = require('toobusy-js');